-This Christmas, residents – whose affectionate term for the base is "Gitmo" – organized a boat parade and a tour of some of the homes on base.
+At Christmas, residents – whose affectionate term for the base is "Gitmo" – organized a boat parade and a tour of some of the homes on base.
 They enjoy a view from John Paul Jones Hill that takes in the bay and the surrounding mountains.

 Kids attend the airy W.T.
 Sampson school, run recycling drives and take tae kwan do.
 There's yoga and fishing expeditions for the adults.

-The latest issue of the Guantanamo Bay Gazette frets about a couple of "invasions" of the decidedly unarmed kind: "Weight Control During the Holidays" is one headline; "Screwworm: a Threat to You and your Pets" is another.
+One issue of the Guantanamo Bay Gazette frets about a couple of "invasions" of the decidedly unarmed kind: "Weight Control During the Holidays" is one headline; "Screwworm: a Threat to You and your Pets" is another.

 Such determination to create a home away from the American hearth masks the fortress that would keep the detainees secure.